metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 * function do Monty_Hall_Simulation:
   + do Monty_Hall_Game up to num_iterations

 I've shown two functions above.
-In programming, it's often preferred to break a problem down into discrete and smaller units that achieve distinct objectives.
-This can make debugging and unit testing (a lot) easier.
+In programming, it's often preferred to break a large problem into discrete smaller sub-problems, where solutions for each respective sub-problem can be fine-tuned.
+This reductionist approach can make debugging and [unit testing](https://en.wikipedia.org/wiki/Unit_testing) *a lot* easier, especially for large and multifaceted projects.
 Here, I've written a function to simulate a single game, and another to carry out a series of game iterations.
 Ultimately, I also wrapped the second function inot a third `getfw()` function, to derive win frequencies across simulations.
 Let's look at the final simulation function in greater detail below.

 # The simulation function